pirackr/Sublime-Bogo/CONTRIBUTE.md

 The subdirectory `/bogo` is a subtree that is managed by `git subtree`.
-It's original remote is https://github.com/BoGoEngine/bogo-python.
+Its original remote is https://github.com/BoGoEngine/bogo-python.
 It was added by the following command: